Lesson Plan - Get It!

 Not all plants have a trunk, but large trees can have very thick trunks.

 Branches are the parts of the plant that extend out from the trunk and contain leaves.

 Leaves are responsible for carrying out photosynthesis for the plant.
 Leaves are able to produce energy for the plant because of the vascular tissues xylem and phloem that carry water and nutrients up from the soil.

 New branches originate from nodes located on the stem that eventually grow into axillary buds, or structures where new branches can develop.

 Plants have interesting structures that allow them to grow tall and wide.
 While not all plants grow as large as a redwood tree, vascular plants share some common characteristics, like roots, stems, and leaves.
 Roots and stems are critical for plant growth.

 - How might the structure of these plant parts influence their function in the plant?

 - What do you think would happen to a plant if it lost one of these structures?

-Discuss what you have learned about plant structures with a parent or teacher before moving on to the Got It? section, where you will review the relationship between structure and function.
+When you are ready, move on to the Got It? section where you will review the relationship between structure and function.